Rayan-Haddad/Coding-Challenges-in-C/README.md

-# Simple-C-code-1
+# Simple-C-code-files
-Here is some very simple c codes for starters!
+Here are some very simple C codes for starters!